 kites can’t jive: the playlist is the soundtrack to kites can’t fly.
-Regular recommendations, monthly write-ups.
+Great tunes, guaranteed.
 All album links head to Apple Music.

 Haiku hands by Haiku Hands.
 “You can be my man bitch / (I will be your man bitch)” is the anthem the world needs right now.

 Afraid of heights by Billy Talent.
-I haven’t listen to Billy Talent for a decade but Afraid of heights is the most energising, infectious album I’ve heard in months.
+I haven’t listened to Billy Talent for a decade but Afraid of heights is the most energising, infectious album I’ve heard in months.

 Freak show by Silverchair.
 I was about due for a grunge relapse and Silverchair may as well be the band that pushes me over the edge.